danmbox/sintvert/README.txt

 1. DESCRIPTION:

-sintvert needs a mono recording containing all the notes of the chromatic scale to be recognized, with short pauses in between.
+sintvert needs a mono recording containing all the notes of the chromatic scale to be recognized, with short pauses in between and with a few seconds of silence at the beginning.
 Create this file by recording output from your keyboard or synthesizer.
-Try to pick a "clean" patch, i.e. one which has no echo (there is no sound after you release a key) and which looks as close as possible to a sine wave.
+Try to pick a "clean" patch, i.e. one which has no echo (there is no sound after you release a key), little LFO, and which looks as close as possible to a sine wave.

 After loading this training file, the program expects you to press the